ICRAR/EAGLE/docs/source/quickStart2.rst

 * Components processed by each node on the cluster are set as parents, with components processed by GPUs on each node set as children.
 * Selecting "Memory" for Data Components minimises the number of times data is moved around.

 The following video provides a walkthrough for the creation of a specific graph, showing many of the features used to construct a workflow in EAGLE.
+A video providing a brief background overview of this workflow `may be viewed here <https://vimeo.com/458850054>`_, with a more detailed presentation `available here <https://vimeo.com/481476735>`_.

 .. raw:: html
     :file: _static/video2.html